facundoolano/olano.dev/_drafts/2023-11-28-code-is-run-more-than-read-hopefully.md

 ## Code is read more than written

-This phrase is by now common programmer knowledge<sup><a id="fnr.1" class="footref" href="#fn.1" role="doc-backlink">1</a></sup>, a reminder that the person first writing a piece of code shouldn't buy convenience at the expense of the people that will have to read it and modify it.
-More generally, *code is read more than written* conveys the idea that it's usually a good mid and long-term investment to make the code maintainable, for example by writing tests and documentation, by keeping it simple, etc.
+The phrase by is now common programmer knowledge<sup><a id="fnr.1" class="footref" href="#fn.1" role="doc-backlink">1</a></sup>, a reminder that the person first writing a piece of code shouldn't buy convenience at the expense of the people that will have to read and modify it later.
+More generally, *code is read more than written* conveys the idea that it's usually a good mid and long-term investment to make the code maintainable, for example by writing tests and documentation, by keeping it simple, etc. It's about having perspective about the software development cycle.

-Let's express this more succinctly as:
+Let's express this idea more succinctly as:

 <div class="org-center">
 <p>